knipknap/docker-deployment-action/README.md

 # Docker Swarm Deployment Action

 A GitHub Action that supports docker-compose and Docker Swarm deployments.

-Originally forked from wshihadeh/docker-deployment-action, but largely reworked to improve Docker Swarm support (and drop docker-compose support).
+Originally forked from wshihadeh/docker-deployment-action, but largely rewritten to improve Docker Swarm support (and drop docker-compose support) and fix bugs.

 ## Example